Pre-supernova O-C shell mergers could produce more $^{44}\mathrm{Ti}$ than the explosion: Conclusions

 These predicted results do not properly account for the pre-collapse evolution of the \oxygen[]-\carbon[] shell merger and how feedback effects may alter the final nucleosynthesis.
 However, this work does show the importance of including insights from 3D macro physics into 1D stellar evolution and explosion models to better understand the nucleosynthesis of radioactive isotopes in massive stars.
 Another feature missing from this model is a treatment of rotation as \cite{chieffiSynthesis44Ti56Ni2017} found it could boost pre-explosive \titanium[44] production during convective \oxygen[] shell burning.
 3D effects of a convective downturn and boosted mixing speeds compared to MLT are general features of \oxygen[] shell convection \citep{jonesIdealizedHydrodynamicSimulations2017}, and our results find a spread even in the absence of a merger (left column of \Fig{OCmerger_Ti44}).
-3D explosive effects may also complicate this picture as \titanium[44] production is boosted compared to 1D explosions \citep{sieverdingProduction44TiIrongroup2023}.
-We note that both \cite{chieffiSynthesis44Ti56Ni2017} and \cite{sieverdingProduction44TiIrongroup2023} results are included in \Fig{OCmerger_comp}.
+3D explosive effects are also necessary to understand the production of \titanium[44] and \nickel[56] for to match supernova remnants \citep{wongwathanaratProductionDistribution44Ti2017, sieverdingProduction44TiIrongroup2023,wangInsightsProduction44Ti2024}, and should be considered in further works.
 The relationship between mergers and the subsequent explosion need further study as the non-radial perturbations from it may also play a significant role in how the subsequent supernova explodes \citep{couchRevivalStalledCorecollapse2013, mullerSupernovaSimulations3D2017, mullerHydrodynamicsCorecollapseSupernovae2020, andrassy3DHydrodynamicSimulations2020,yadavLargescaleMixingViolent2020, fieldsDevelopmentMultidimensionalProgenitor2020, rizzutiShellMergersLate2024a, laplaceItsWrittenMassive2025}.